Bendigo and Adelaide Bank (BEN) H1 2025 earnings summary

 Outlook and guidance

-Expecting RBA rate cuts in 2025, with rates to fall to around 3.5% by year-end and some benefit from recent pricing changes anticipated in the second half.
+Expects interest rates to fall to 3.5% by year-end 2025, with some benefit from recent pricing changes anticipated in the second half.

 Targeting continued above-system growth in residential lending and a return to business lending growth in FY 2026.